-(2003) Professor of Decision Sciences at Georgetown University, Washington DC.
+(2003) is Professor Emeritus in the McDonough School of Business at Georgetown University, Washington DC.
 He received his Ph.
 D. from London University in 1967, and his first scientific article was published the same year.
-He is a co-author of “Kendall and Stuart”, a two-volume work that have become a classic reference in statistics.
+He is a co-author of “Kendall and Stuart”, a two-volume work that has become a classic reference in statistics.
 His current research is focused primarily on state space forecasting models.
-He has been Associate Editor of IJF 1987-1995 and 2002 – present and Editor 1995-2002.
+He was an Associate Editor of IJF 1987-1995 and 2002-2014 and Editor 1995-2002.
 Keith served for many years on the board of IIF.

 (2002) A long-standing contributor to the forecasting community.
 As an independent consultant he has always attempted to include the latest relevant academic concepts into his software.
 He joined the IIF Board around 1990 and for many years had the onerous responsibilities of being Treasurer.
 In the late 1990s he held the office of President of the IIF during which time considerable progress was made in developing an appropriate governance mechanism as well as establishing a firmer financial basis for the Institute.